inbloom/lri-reboot-2.0/README.md

 Looking to interact with other developers interested in changing the future of education?
 Check out our [community forums](https://forums.inbloom.org/ "Forums"), and join the conversation!

 ##LICENSING
 LRI Reboot is licensed under the Apache License, Version 2.0.
-See LICENSE-2.0.txt for full license text.
+See LICENSE.txt for full license text.